epfl-ada/ada-2024-project-tadaa/README.md

 We run this algorithm on each (`src`, `dst`) tuple with a voter score > 50 and compare the results with what the real players obtained on average for the same (`src`,`dst`) tuple.

 We find that in 98% of the games played, the crowd outperforms the average of individual people.
+We analysed why in 2% of games, the individual players outperformed the crowd.
+They are very special cases where the overwhelming majority of players chose a particular path and a few of them chose the optimal path.
+The majority selects a path that is one edge longer than the optimal path.
+Therefore, the average length of individual players falls right below the crowd path length.

 ## Contributions

-Hassen Aissa: Prompt engineering and plots of LLMs part, top 10 pairs analysis, data story Yasmine Chaker: Generating LLM paths, plots of LLMs part, data story Lysandre Costes: Algorithms and plots of page position of clicked links part, top 50 pairs analysis, data story Réza Machraoui: Algorithms and plots of crowd performance part, data story Matisse Vanschalkwijk: Website design, data story
+Hassen Aissa: Prompt engineering and plots of LLMs part, top 10 pairs analysis, data story

+Yasmine Chaker: Generating LLM paths, plots of LLMs part, data story

+Lysandre Costes: Algorithms and plots of page position of clicked links part, top 50 pairs analysis, data story

+Réza Machraoui: Algorithms and plots of crowd performance part, data story

+Matisse Vanschalkwijk: Website design, data story